All About Postage Stamp Trains

 Road name options were cut in half: Fast Freight, Cannon Ball and Transcontinental Express sets came in Santa Fe and Penn Central only.
 The new O-Six-O Freighter was offered only in Santa Fe, and the Little Donkey had no road name options at all.
 Plus, Aurora significantly reduced the amount of track included in sets, slashing the straight section count from ten to four pieces (actually three plus a new rerailer).

 In 1969 Aurora went in the opposite direction from the year before, adding a whole slew of new sets featuring the three new locomotives Trix had introduced: the FM switcher, the GE U-28 and the 4-6-2 Pacific.
 However, it appears these sets (grey rows) were never released, possibly owing to production delays and/or Aurora's change in ownership and management.
 Adding to the confusion, they changed the names of sets having power packs.

 Although details on this era are murky at best, it appears that Aurora released a number of sets not listed in their 1969 catalog (highlighted in yellow).
 These have road codes grafted onto existing road-specific catalog numbers.
-There may be more of them than are listed below; I can only include those I've seen either in person or in clear, unambiguous photos.
+My suspicion is that this was done because Aurora was overstocked with train sets in road names from their 1967 line-up.
+There may be more of them than are listed; I've only included those I've seen either in person or in clear, unambiguous photos.

 1970-1972: The Great Unknown

 Piecing together Postage Stamp Train sets in the early 1970s is akin to reconstructing an entire skeleton from a few teeth.
 I'm going out on a limb by assuming 1970 marked the appearance of the big yellow-and-black flat boxes.
 I'm going further out on said limb to suggest C.J.
 Bubla, Inc., a long-gone hobby and crafts distributor in Long Island, took over distribution of the Postage Stamp Train sets.